 getNoBackupFilesDir().
 The files saved in these

 locations are only needed temporarily, or are intentionally excluded from

 You can configure your app to include and exclude particular files.
 For more information, see the Include and exclude files section.

 Backup data is stored in a private folder in the user's Google Drive account, limited to 25MB per app.
 The saved data does not count towards the user's personal Google Drive quota.
 Only the most recent backup is stored.
 When a backup is made, the previous backup (if one exists) is deleted.

 Users can see a list of apps that have been backed up in the Google Drive app under Settings -> Auto Backup for apps -> Manage backup.
-The backup data cannot be read by the user or other applications on the device.
+The backup data cannot be read by the user or other apps on the device.

 Backups from each device-setup-lifetime are stored in separate datasets as shown in the following examples: